Position: Considerations for Differentially Private Learning with Large-Scale Public Pretraining: Are we still measuring progress on private learning?

 Of course, the above papers merely adopted these benchmarks as illustrative examples of a public-to-private transfer setup.
 Yet, we caution against such benchmarks becoming the standard for assessing progress in private learning \emph{techniques}.
 This is because \textbf{these benchmarks make it hard to disentangle generic progress in unsupervised representation learning, from algorithmic improvements for private learning}.
 This issue is compounded by the fact that there is no consensus on what public pretraining data to use, and so different papers use a wide variety of incomparable public sources.
-For instance, prior work has presented results for private learning on CIFAR-10 while leveraging the following public data sources: CIFAR-100~\cite{AbadiCGMMTZ16, asadian2022self}; \emph{unlabeled} CIFAR-100~\cite{asadian2022self}; ImageNet~\cite{DeBHSB22}; \emph{unlabeled} ImageNet~\cite{TramerB21}; 2000 random ImageNet samples~\cite{YuZCL21}; a \emph{single} $600 \times 225$ image engineered for pretraining~\cite{asadian2022self}, etc.
+For instance, prior work has presented results for private learning on CIFAR-10 while leveraging the following public data sources: CIFAR-100~\cite{AbadiCGMMTZ16, asadian2022self}; \emph{unlabeled} CIFAR-100~\cite{asadian2022self}; ImageNet~\cite{DeBHSB22}; \emph{unlabeled} ImageNet~\cite{TramerB21}; 2{,}000 random ImageNet samples~\cite{YuZCL21}; a \emph{single} $600 \times 225$ image engineered for pretraining~\cite{asadian2022self}, etc.

 A potential explanation for some of these ``esoteric'' choices of pretraining datasets is that without any restriction on what can be considered as ``public'' data, some benchmarks (such as CIFAR-10) become uninteresting as the private task can essentially already be solved with \emph{perfect privacy}~\cite{AroraR22}.
-For example, OpenAI's pretrained CLIP model gets $96.2\%$ \emph{zero-shop} accuracy on the CIFAR-10 dataset (without any finetuning), just a few percentage points shy of the 98\% state-of-the-art using this dataset alone---despite the fact that CLIP never saw \emph{any} CIFAR-10 training data!
+For example, OpenAI's pretrained CLIP model gets $96.2\%$ \emph{zero-shot} accuracy on the CIFAR-10 dataset (without any finetuning), just a few percentage points shy of the $\sim 99\%$ state-of-the-art using this dataset alone---despite the fact that CLIP never saw \emph{any} CIFAR-10 training data!
 Thus, by definition, CLIP achieves $96.2\%$ accuracy at $(\varepsilon,\delta)=(0,0)$-DP.
+Similarly, \citet{PhamDGKLYYCLWTL23} achieve zero-shot 85.7\% top-1 accuracy on ImageNet, thus achieving perfect privacy and state-of-the-art accuracy even compared to models with much larger values of $\varepsilon$~\cite{MehtaTKC23,DeBHSB22}.